NoxMoon/inside_beauty/README.md

 We attempted to predict a product's category using only ingredient related features.
 As one product may belong to multiple categories, we can do one vs rest classification to tackle the multilabel problem.
 We use scikit-learn's OneVsRestClassifier for this task.

-The ingredients are like the words in documents, thus many techniques people use for text data can be applied here.
+The ingredients are like the words in documents, thus many techniques for text data can be applied here.
 We can create a "bag of ingredients" matrix, where the matrix elements are binary indicators of whether a certain ingredient exists in a certain product.
 In addition, we also have "bag of ingredient categories" features that counts how many ingredients of an ingredient category are in a product.
 As in text data, Naive Bayes can be a good baseline model.
 We use Bernoullie Naive Bayes for binary features and Multinomial Naive Bayes for count features.

 There are also some general ingredient features that could potentially be useful, such as number of ingredients.
 We can make use of these features though model stacking: the naive bayes models will serve as first layer models, then the predicted probabilities can be joined with general ingredient features to feed in the final model.
 The training pipeline is as follows: